anabr4/Exoplanet-Star-Classification/README.md

 With Pair plots we can see the correlation between different features, exectuting
 <pre><code> $ python data_analysis.py </code></pre>
 We will plot these relationships for the first 5 flux values, then, we will search for the outliers that are seen in them, print the number of stars with at least one outlier that passes the condition we have imposed and remove them.
 Furthermore we will show the Pair Plots again.
+All plots will be saved in 'plots' folder.

 We obtain three plots, the first one:

 ![PairPlots](plots/pairplot.png)
 They show that the first 5 light intensities are almost linear for fluxes near in time (in fact when we compare the first flux value with the fifth of them we see that linearity is lost), which means that the flux measured in one instant of one star is correlated to the subsequent flux of that star and between different stars in those time instants.
 However, there are some values quite separated from the rest, in fact, it seems that one non-exoplanet-hosting star in each pairplot has a flux actually separated from the rest, which means that we have at least one outlier.

 After removing them with the Standard Deviation method, in which, the number of $\sigma$ that has been chosen analysing non-exoplanet-hosting stars with spectra clearly noisy, we obtain the following plots:

 ![PairPlots_out](plots/pairplot_out.png)
 And a Kernel Density Estimate Plot of Flux 1 to estimate the probability distribution of this continuous variable.
 We can see that the distribution for both labels are highly imbalanced, as label 2 (exoplanet-hosting-star) is almost not seen in the plot, so we will try to handle this problem later.

 ![KDE1](plots/kde1plot.png)

 ## Data Pre-Processing